JFeria02/LibraryManagementSystem/README.md

 # LibraryManagementSystem

-JVM project using Java for the GUI and kotlin for all other functions
+JVM project using Java for the GUI and Kotlin for all other functions

+## Video Demo